A Brief History of Linux/Open Source Distributions

-Like Windows or iOS, Linux is an operating system.
-As such, it serves as an interface between a computer’s hardware and the applications operating on it.
-Unlike the aforementioned competitors (proprietary software created by Microsoft and Apple), Linux is free and open source.
-It was created using a kernel developed by Linus Torvalds while he was attending the University of Helsinki in Finland.
+Like Windows or iOS, Linux is an operating system, and it serves as an interface between a computer’s hardware and the applications operating on it.
+Unlike the competitors mentioned above (proprietary software created by Microsoft and Apple), Linux is free and open-source.
+It was created using a kernel developed by Linus Torvalds while attending the University of Helsinki in Finland.

 History of Linux

-According to Linux.org, Linus Torvalds was originally developing applications at the University of Helsinki with a version of UNIX called Minix.
+According to Linux.org, Linus Torvalds was initially developing applications at the University of Helsinki with a version of UNIX called Minix.
 However, he became dissatisfied with that system because, when he and others sent ideas for revisions to Minix creator Andrew Tannenbaum, the user comments were often ignored.
-Torvalds opted to design a new operating system that would focus heavily on incorporating modification suggestions submitted by users.
+Torvalds opted to design a new operating system that would focus heavily on incorporating user modification suggestions.

-The notion of collecting community ideas to create better software had been around since the early 1970s, when Richard Stallman of the Massachusetts Institute of Technology (MIT) started promoting the idea of collaborative development.
-Like Torvalds with Minix, Stallman had become disenchanted with the status quo, departing MIT in 1984 to found a nonprofit called GNU.
+The notion of collecting community ideas to create better software had been around since the early 1970s when Richard Stallman of the Massachusetts Institute of Technology (MIT) started promoting the concept of collaborative development.
+Like Torvalds with Minix, Stallman had become disenchanted with the status quo, departing MIT in 1984 to find a GNU nonprofit.
 GNU’s mission was a direct extension of Stallman’s philosophy: the organization developed software that could be freely used, distributed, and modified.
 This approach fit perfectly with Torvalds’ concerns.

 In 1991, Torvalds had developed a kernel, but he did not yet have an operating system.
 To be clear, a kernel is a necessary component of an operating system, but it can’t achieve any tasks without programs (e.g., shell, library, compilers).
 Richard Stallman, meanwhile, had programs but lacked a functional kernel.
 A technological marriage was arranged between GNU, located in Cambridge, Massachusetts, and the Linux kernel, located in Helsinki, Finland.
 The code was transmitted through the Internet to allow the union between the two developers’ systems.
 In other words, Linux was born on the Internet, and that’s also where it continued to grow through developer comments.